sailfish009/openstructure/modules/io/doc/io.rst

       inexistent file.

 .. function:: AlignmentFromString(data, format)

+  Load alignment from string.

+  The format argument is mandatory.
+For a list of supported formats, see :doc:`sequence_formats`.

+  :param data: The alignment
+  :type  data: string
+  :param format: Name of the format
+  :type  format: string
+  :rtype: :class:`~ost.seq.AlignmentHandle`

 .. function:: SequenceFromString(data, format)

+  Load sequence from string.

+  The format argument is mandatory.
+For a list of supported formats, see :doc:`sequence_formats`.

+  :param data: The sequence
+  :type  data: string
+  :param format: Name of the format
+  :type  format: string
+  :rtype: :class:`~ost.seq.SequenceHandle`

 .. function:: SequenceListFromString(data, format)

-  Load alignment, sequence or list of sequences from string.
+  Load a list of sequences from string.

   The format argument is mandatory.
 For a list of supported formats, see :doc:`sequence_formats`.

+  :param data: The list of sequences
+  :type  data: string
+  :param format: Name of the format
+  :type  format: string
+  :rtype: :class:`~ost.seq.SequenceList`

 Saving Sequence Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^